zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 - [https://www.youtube.com/embed/BHqjEjzAicA?feature=oembed](https://www.youtube.com/embed/BHqjEjzAicA?feature=oembed)
 - states that a distributed database system can only provide two of the three properties.
 	- *1. consistency, 2. availability and 3. fault tolerance*
-	- we can make trad-off between three available properties based on use cases for our system.
+	- We can make trad-off between three available properties based on use cases for our system.
 - definition to the 3 properties?
 	- consistency?
-		- read operations should give the most recent write operation.
+		- Read operations should give the most recent write operation.
 	- availability?
-		- system is always available whenever any request is made request should always return a response from server.
+		- System is always available whenever any request is made request should always return a response from server.
-	- fault tolerance? *aka partition tolerance*
+	- Fault tolerance? *Aka partition tolerance*
-		- system should work irrespective of any harm or breakdown of nodes.
+		- System should work irrespective of any harm or breakdown of nodes.
-		- must include of the three properties as this is most likely to happen in real world
+		- Must include of the three properties as this is most likely to happen in real world
-			- therefor design should make decisions about which of the other 2 properties i.e. consistency and availability to focus on.
+			- Therefor design should make decisions about which of the other 2 properties i.e. consistency and availability to focus on.
-- distributed systems cab be classified as CP or AP, based on the decisions they make
+- Distributed systems cab be classified as CP or AP, based on the decisions they make
 	- CP -> consistency and partition tolerance
 		- ex: bank systems
 	- AP -> availability and partition tolerance